 The RMP is established under AS 14.25.480 - Medical Benefits.
 The Department of Administration, Division of Retirement and Benefits, which administers the System's health plans, finalized the Retiree Medical Plan for members eligible for the DCR Plan's health benefits plan in July 2016.
 Members are not eligible to use this plan until they have at least 10 years of service and are Medicare age eligible.

-Membership in the plan consists of the following at June 30, 2019:
+Membership in the RMP was as follows as of June 30, 2019: